 Origins of the acronym ANZAC

-It is difficult to say for sure who thought of the acronym.
+It is difficult to say who originally thought of the acronym.
 A number of accounts have been written.

-The Australian war historian C.E.W.
-Bean attributed the acronym to a Lt A.T.
-White RASC of the British Regular Army.
+In his book The story of Anzac Australian war historian C.E.W.
+Bean attributed the acronym to Lieutenant A.T.
+White, RASC, of the British Army:

 One day early in 1915 Major C.M.
-Wagstaff, then a junior member of the “operations” section of Birdwood's staff, walked into the General Staff office and mentioned to the clerks that a convenient word was wanted as a code name for the Corps.
-The clerks had noticed the big initials on the cases outside their room—A. & N. Z. A. C. and a rubber stamp for registering correspondence had also been cut with the same initials.
-When Wagstaff mentioned the need of a code word, one of the clerks, (according to most accounts Lieutenant A.T.
-White) suggested: “How about ANZAC?”
-Major Wagstaff proposed the word to the general who approved of it, and "ANZAC" thereupon became the code name of the Australian and New Zealand Army Corps.
-It was however, some time before the code word came into everyday use, and at the Landing at Gallipoli many men in the divisions had not yet heard of it.
+Wagstaff, then junior member of the “operations” section of Birdwood's staff, walked into the General Staff office and mentioned to the clerks that a convenient word was wanted as a code name for the Corps.
+The clerks had noticed the big initials on the cases outside their room—A. & N. Z. A. C.; and a rubber stamp for registering correspondence had also been cut with the same initials.
+When Wagstaff mentioned the need of a code word, one of the clerks (according to most accounts Lieutenant A.T.
+White …) suggested: “How about ANZAC?”
+Major Wagstaff proposed the word to the general, who approved of it, and “Anzac” thereupon became the code name of the Australian and New Zealand Army Corps.
+It was, however, some time before the code word came into general use, and at the Landing many men in the divisions had not yet heard of it.

-Robert Rhodes tells a similar story to Bean.
+In his book Gallipoli Robert Rhodes James told a similar story to Bean: